A Highland Loch by James Elliot

 The artist, identified by his signature, is James Elliot.
 His distinctive signature has the initials of his name conjoined, as can be seen in this picture in the bottom right hand corner.
 This is comparable with that on several of his paintings in national collections.

 Elliot was a landscape painter, primarily of Welsh landscapes, who exhibited at the Royal Academy‘s annual exhibitions between 1884 and 1897 and also at the Suffolk Street Gallery in London.
-He lived at various addresses in Manchester and on the 1881 census there is a James Elliot, described as a landscape artist, lodging in Betws-y-Coed.
-In 1850 his birthplace was given as Scotland.
+His birthplace in 1850 was given as Scotland although he later lived at various addresses in Manchester and on the 1881 census there is a James Elliot, described as a landscape artist, lodging in Betws-y-Coed.
 The Snowdonia village was a thriving centre for artists during the 1800s and became known as the first artists’ colony in Britain.

 Other works include: